 Pipes that are overly exposed can be the source of cold-water issues when the seasons change, especially in the southern states of Australia.
 Your water won’t be coming out at an optimal temperature if the pipes from your water heater travel for a long length externally to reach your home.
 Properly insulating your pipes, particularly the first three feet entering and exiting your hot water heater is the best way to prevent some of the heat from dissipating.
 Foam and fibreglass insulation are popular insulation materials, depending on if you have an electric or gas hot water heater.
 Contact our team of experts who can assist you with the installation.

 Similar as to what was mentioned above, when the cooler weather starts, faulty parts can often not cope.
 There are numerous components in every hot water system, and they all do different jobs to keep the system working.
 If anyone of these fails, it can compromise the whole system, resulting in less effective heating and higher running costs.
-If you notice your water heater is playing up, we recommend inspecting some of the core parts.
-For gas heaters, check the pilot, pilot control valve and thermocouple, as well as electric check the thermostat and heating elements.
+If you notice your water heater is playing up, we recommend having a plumber inspect some of the key parts.
+For gas hot water systems, check the pilot light, pilot control valve and thermocouple.
+For electric hot water systems check the thermostat and heating elements which can fail but are easily replaced.
 Call a plumber who can take a closer look if you notice anything out of the ordinary.

 If you have noticed any of the issues mentioned above, please don’t hesitate to get in contact with the team at Ezy Plumb by calling 0402 169 096 or filling in our online enquiry form today.
 Routine maintenance on your hot water heater is important to prevent these problems from occurring and will save you money in the long run.